“Planets rotate on love’s axes and apples fall to be near their beloveds.”

 GRAVITY KEEPS OBJECTS IN ORBIT

-Gravity pulls the Moon down towards the Earth, which is offset by the Moon’s sideways motion, which keeps the Moon in orbit … and, likewise, gravity pulls the Earth down towards the Sun, which is offset by the Earth’s sideways motion, which keeps the Earth in orbit … and, likewise, gravity pulls the Sun towards the heart of the Milky Way galaxy, and so on.
+Gravity pulls the Moon down towards the Earth, which is offset by the Moon’s lateral motion, which keeps the Moon in orbit round the Earth … and, likewise, gravity pulls the Earth down towards the Sun, which is offset by the Earth’s lateral motion, which keeps the Earth in orbit round the Sun … and, likewise, gravity pulls the Sun towards the heart of the Milky Way galaxy, and so on.

 Gravitational force, or “G-force,” measures the amount of gravity exerted on a given object.
 Standing on the surface of the Earth, we experience a G-force of 1-G. Many rollercoasters exert 2-Gs to 3-Gs, which doubles or triples body weight.
 On looping roller coasters, at the top of the loop, you briefly experience Zero-G—weightlessness!
 Fighter pilots experience up to 7-Gs, and then they experience vision loss and begin to blackout from the massive forces exerted upon them!